The Man With The One Track Mind

 So my mum says ‘We have found a lovely girl’ and sends me two photographs, no makeup on very casual and I liked her straight away.
 So I agreed to speak to her on the phone and then we set up a video meeting.
 This isn’t normal of course, usually I’d have gone to her house to meet everyone but I was in Scotland and she was in India.
 The first time I met her in the flesh I was marrying her; we both had faith in the fact that our families had researched well.

-So the legal paperwork side of the marriage was all done on 25thNovember 2007 and then on 30th March 2008 we held our official ceremony and it was wonderful.
+So in 2008 we held our official ceremony and it was wonderful.
 Two weeks later she came to live in Scotland with me.”

 With Swarna by his side, Praveen started as the assistant restaurant manager of Deseo in Gleneagles in 2007 and loved every minute of it.
 After 18 months he was promoted to In-Room Dining Manager and it was here that he was to enjoy working with the high-end clientele Gleneagles is famed for.